BleepSec/bleepsec.github.io/_posts/2020-05-11-htb-oscp-lame-writeup.markdown

 ## Scanning and Enumeration

-Let start with my [IppSec](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) inspired nmap scan options of `nmap -sC -sV -oA nmap/lame 10.10.10.3` which will give us a good idea of what's on the box.
+Lets start with an [IppSec](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) inspired nmap scan using the options `nmap -sC -sV -oA nmap/lame 10.10.10.3` which will give us a good idea of what's on the box.

 Nmap options explained: